archatas/django_docker/README.md

 ## 4. Create database user and project database

-SSH into the database container and create user and database there with the same values as in the `.build_local.sh` script:
+SSH into the database container and create user and database there with the same values as in the `.build_dev.sh` script:

 ```bash
 $ docker exec -it django_docker_db_1 bash